roverbird/mobula-helper/readme.md

 Notice, this is an unofficial repo for educational purposes only, use and modify at your own risk, no liability of any kind.

 # Why Mobula?

-In my experience, Mobula is a reliable crypto data provider.
-It has a generous `hobby` plan, which is free of charge, and the data it gives is of high quality.
-Always use `mobulaDiagnoz.py` to check the data that you receive if missing values are a crucial concern.

 Please, refer to Mobula's official documentation, found at their [website](https://mobula.io/apis).